 Above: Peirce Mill in Washington DC was the last of the operating mills on Rock Creek, producing flour.
 It is currently undergoing restoration.

 Rock Creek National Park was one of the nation’s first national parks and was established in 1890 through an act of Congress.
 A dozen years later, Congress recognized that the park was under threat from activities upstream in Maryland and established a regional park system through which the Maryland-National Capital Parks and Planning Commission was born.
 In 1932, Rock Creek Parkway opened after a great deal of work by the Civilian Conservation Corps.

 Above: Visitors to the South Ford of Rock Creek near the National Zoological Park in 1891.

 Some famous users of the parks include Presidents Theodore Roosevelt and Woodrow Wilson.
-Teddy Roosevelt was an avid park visitor an enjoyed horsebackriding, taking long and grueling hikes, and even skinny-dipping in the stream!
+Teddy Roosevelt was an avid park visitor and enjoyed horseback riding, taking long and grueling hikes, and even skinny-dipping in the stream!
 One of his frequent companions was the French ambassador, Jules Jusserand, who was so well loved he is the only person with a memorial dedicated to him in the park.
-Finally, President Wilson sometimes wooed his second wife in park.
-They would play tennis together, drive the parkway, and sometimes stop for a picnic.
+President Wilson wooed his second wife in park.
+They would play tennis together, drive the parkway, and stop for a picnic.